DevOps project management: automation, monitoring, workflows & metrics that deliver results

 Common DevOps project management challenges and solutions

-Even with the right framework and tools, you'll face the following challenges.
+Even with the right framework and tools, you'll face challenges.
+Here's how to address them:

 Challenge: Too many interruptions and context switching